-Authors wishing to submit manuscripts to CurrentHerpetology should carefully consult recent issues of the journal and instructions given here for the manuscript format.
+Authors wishing to submit manuscripts to Current Herpetology should carefully consult recent issues of the journal and instructions given here for the manuscript format.
 Manuscripts not following the official format may be returned to the authors without review.

-Main manuscripts should be typed on A4 size format (297×210mm) with 12 point font size.
-Typing should be double-spaced with 2.5cm margins on all sides.
+Manuscripts should be typed on one side only of sturdy typing paper, A4 in size (28×21 cm).
+Typing should be double-spaced with 2.5 cm margins on all sides.
 Words should not be broken at the end of a line.
-Each of the following divisions should be begun on a separate page: title page, abstract, main text, references, and figure legends.
-Except for the cover letter, tables, figures, and appendices, all pages should be consecutively numbered.
-Consecutive line numbers from abstract to references should be also presented.
+Each of the following divisions should be begun on a separate page: cover page, title page, abstract, main text, references, each appendix, each table, figure legends, table legends, and each figure.
+Except for the cover page, all pages should be consecutively numbered.

-Cover letter
+Cover page